-Perhaps one of my all time favourite desserts.
-Apple crumble is easy to make, yet incredibly comforting, especially when smothered in warm custard.
+Perhaps one of my all-time favourite desserts.
+This apple crumble recipe is easy to make yet incredibly comforting, especially when smothered in warm custard.

-All members of the household loved it, and agreed it was the best apple crumble they’d tasted.
+Everyone in the family loved it and agreed it was the best apple crumble they had tasted.

 Can I Add Rhubarb?

-Yes, if you wanted to make rhubarb crumble instead, feel free.
-Just add 10 sticks of rhubarb, cut into 1 inch chunks, along with 80g of sugar to a saucepan, and boil until soft, adding more sugar if you want the rhubarb sweeter.
+Yes, if you want to make rhubarb crumble instead.
+Add ten sticks of rhubarb, cut into 1-inch chunks, and add 80g of sugar to a saucepan, and boil until soft, adding more sugar if you want the rhubarb sweeter.
 Then, continue with the recipe as normal.

-Place the apples in the baking dish (a ceramic or Pyrex dish works best), and sprinkle with 1 tbsp. demerara sugar to take out the bitter, acidic taste of the cooking apples.
+Place the apples in the baking dish (a ceramic or Pyrex dish works best), and sprinkle with 1 tbsp. demerara sugar to take out the bitter and acidic taste of the cooking apples.

-Cover evenly with the crumble, and bake in the oven for about 40 minutes, by when the surface should have coloured to a lovely golden brown.
+Cover evenly with the crumble, and bake in the oven for about 40 minutes when the surface should have coloured to a lovely golden brown.

 Serve with custard or ice cream for the best experience, and be careful, as it may all be gone quicker than you think!